auth0/docs/articles/quickstart/native/_includes/_facebook_login_howto.md

 ## Integrate Auth0

 Now that the required artifacts have been obtained you are ready to trade them for Auth0 user credentials, such as the ID and Access Tokens.
-Before getting there, you must set up the SDK to make that last request.
+Before getting there, you must set up the Auth0 SDK to make that last request.

 ### Get your application keys

 Go to the **Applications** section of the [Auth0 Dashboard](https://manage.auth0.com/) and select the existing application in which you had enabled **Sign in with Facebook**.
-If you need help with this step, make sure to check the requirements listed at the top of this article.
+If you need help with this step, please check the requirements section at the top of this article.

 Take the **Domain** and **Client ID** values from the application settings page.
 These are required by the SDK to properly initialize and communicate against Auth0.